-You must have GCSEs English, Mathematics and Science at grade C or above.
+You must have GCSEs English, Mathematics and Science at grade C or above or grade 4 or above.

 We accept A-level General Studies and AS-levels when combined with other full qualifications.

 If English is not your first language you will require IELTS score of 6.0 (with 5.5 minimum in each skill) or an equivalent English Language qualification.